 Bundestag elections must take place every 46–48 months.
-The next election must take place by October 24, 2021.
+The next election is scheduled for Sunday, September 26, 2021.

 Party discipline in the Bundestag is not quite as strict as in Britain, and committees of the Bundestag take a more active role in reviewing legislation than in the Commons.